-Here’s a room-to-room guide to create a toddler-friendly, toddler-safe environment.
+Here’s a room-to-room guide to toddler-proof your home.
+Follow these tips to create a toddler-friendly, toddler-safe environment.

 - Cover electrical outlets.